Jared284/security-portfolio/labs/03-cloud-security-monitoring/README.md

 ## Key Takeaway

-This lab now demonstrates two distinct cloud security monitoring paths in AWS.
+This lab now demonstrates multiple cloud security monitoring paths in AWS.

 On the host side, it shows how Linux authentication telemetry can be collected, centralized, converted into a custom detection metric, and escalated into an alert.

-On the cloud side, it shows how AWS control-plane activity captured by CloudTrail can be turned into a custom security metric, evaluated by a CloudWatch alarm, and delivered through SNS.
+On the cloud side, it shows how AWS control-plane activity captured by CloudTrail can be turned into custom security metrics for both security group ingress rule additions and removals, evaluated by CloudWatch alarms, and delivered through SNS.

-Together, these two paths show that I can build and validate a cloud-native monitoring workflow in AWS across both workload-level and control-plane visibility.
+Together, these paths show that I can build and validate a cloud-native monitoring workflow in AWS across both workload-level and control-plane visibility.